yuioiau/FreshCart-E-commerce-App-Route/README.md

 - <strong>Order Tracking:</strong> Customers can track the status of their orders in real-time, from processing to shipping and delivery.

+-  <strong>Theme Switcher:</strong> Once Logged in, Users can change the main color for a better UI and also change the theme to their preference (Dark-Light modes)

 <br>